 Being able to communicate with machines in the field can be a huge advantage to any party that maintains wind turbines.
 The PLC integrated with the P6 system has the ability to connect with communication devices using CAN, PROFIBUS, or Ethernet-ready devices like our C6 Router.

-The main benefit of using the C6 Industrial Router in wind turbine applications is it makes maintaining the systems much safer and more cost effective.
+The main benefit of using the C6 Industrial Router in wind turbine applications is it makes maintaining the systems much safer and more cost-effective.
 Making adjustments to the PLC can be done using our COMBIVIS Connect software right from your desktop.
 No climbing towers, no expensive last-minute flights.

 Information sent via the router to cloud-based systems like Amazon’s AWS or Microsoft Azure can help extend the life of turbines and their components and prevent catastrophic failures.
-Monitoring trends and customizable alerts are possible with the router and software from KEB, so maintenance personnel will be able to adjust or shut down operation before damaging hardware failure can occur.
+Monitoring trends and customizable alerts are possible with the router and software from KEB, so maintenance personnel will be able to adjust or shut down operations before damaging hardware failure can occur.

 The P6 System is certified by TÜV Rheinland stating safety performance according to EN ISO 13849-1.